discretegames/mathdunders/README.md

 **A Python decorator that automatically adds math-related dunder methods to a class derived from a numeric type.**

-Useful when you want operations on that class to remain the same type but don't want to manually write all the dunders..
+Useful when you want operations on that class to remain the same type but don't want to manually write all the dunders.

 Think of it in the same vein as [@functools.total_ordering](https://docs.python.org/3/library/functools.html#functools.total_ordering).